Boku no Kanojo-sensei: Characters

 The main heroine, a 24-year-old English teacher who is well-liked by the student body.
 She falls in love with Makoto.
-She was the school's student council president when she was in high school and top-grade University.
+She was the school's student council president when she was in high school, and she studied at a top-grade university.
+She was inspired to pursue education by her late teacher, who was also the original owner of her car.
+At the end of the series, with her now in a relationship with Makoto, they visit her late teacher's grave.